 - Counseling Attendance: As part of the protective order the accuser may be required to complete group therapy, Alcoholics Anonymous, anger management, batterer’s intervention program, and individual counseling.

-- Payment of Medical Expenses: While the accused may not be automatically required to pay for the alleged victim’s medical expenses that originated from the initial domestic abuse, the judge has wide gdiscretion to order the accused to pay the protected individuals medical bills and any other costs associated with the domestic violence episode.
+- Payment of Medical Expenses: While the accused may not be automatically required to pay for the alleged victim’s medical expenses that originated from the initial domestic abuse, the judge has wide discretion to order the accused to pay the protected individual medical bills and any other costs associated with the domestic violence episode.

 If you have immigrated to the United States, a conviction of domestic violence is a serious event requiring you to speak to a domestic violence attorney immediately.
 Regardless if you are a citizen or have lived in the United States for your whole life, you could still be deported if you plead guilty or no contest to a domestic violence charge.

 Immigration takes crimes of moral turpitude, an act or behavior that seriously violates the morals and standards of society, very seriously and will deport if this type of crime is committed.
 Domestic violence is considered a crime of moral turpitude.